Best CRM for Customer Service: 15 Tools Compared (2026)

 9. Monday CRM

 Monday CRM is built on top of the Monday.com work management platform.
-It offers customizable boards for tracking contacts, deals, and customer interactions.
+It offers customisable boards for tracking contacts, deals, and customer interactions.
 For service teams, the flexibility of Monday's board system means you can build custom workflows for support tracking, escalation management, and follow-ups.
 The visual interface makes it easy to see the status of every customer interaction at a glance.

 Key Features: